Mark Cavagnero Associates

 Mark Cavagnero Associates (Cavagnero) is a San Francisco, California-based architecture firm, founded by American architect Mark Cavagnero, FAIA.

-The firm was founded in 1988 as Barnes and Cavagnero with Edward Larrabee Barnes, and in 1993 became Mark Cavagnero Associates, providing a full range of architectural design services, from programming, master planning, site planning and conceptual design, through construction documents and administration.
+The firm was founded in 1988 as Barnes and Cavagnero with John Barnes (son of Edward Larrabee Barnes), and in 1993 became Mark Cavagnero Associates.
+The firm's portfolio encompasses cultural, commercial, education, and civic projects.
+Cavagnero provides a full range of architectural design services, from programming, master planning, site planning and conceptual design, through construction documents and administration.

+In 2026, the firm published its first monograph, Mark Cavagnero Architect.
+The publication surveys fifteen of the firm's projects, ranging from cultural and civic buildings to recreational and educational facilities.